priestc/moneywagon/README.md

 ==========

 Moneywagon lets you build a bitcoin wallet application in Python without ever having to rely on a single blockchain API service.
+This library is Python 2 and Python 3 compatible.

 For instance, lets say you are building an application in Python that needs to know the current exchange rate between BTC and USD.
 Before moneywagon,